-Elizabeth Concordia leads UPMC’s patient care enterprise which includes a comprehensive array of clinical capabilities consisting of hospitals, specialty service lines (e.g. woman care, behavioral health, pediatrics and cancer care), and pre- and post-acute services such as senior living, rehabilitation, and home care.
-She is one of four executive vice presidents at UPMC and has broad responsibility for the strategic direction and clinical operations of the system, which includes 20 hospitals with 5,100 licensed beds, 17 senior community facilities with 2,400 beds/units and 36,700 employees, generating $6.1 billion in operating revenue.
-Each year, more than 1 million patients receive care at UPMC hospitals.
+Elizabeth Concordia is responsible for leading UPMC’s patient care enterprise, which includes a comprehensive array of clinical capabilities consisting of hospitals, specialty service lines (e.g. woman care, behavioral health, pediatrics, and cancer care), and pre- and post-acute services such as senior living, rehabilitation, and home care.
+She is one of four executive vice presidents at UPMC and has broad-ranging responsibility for the strategic direction, clinical operations, and financial success of the system, which includes 20 hospitals with 5,100 licensed beds, 17 senior community facilities with 2,400 beds/units and 36,700 employees that generates $6.1 billion in operating revenue.
+Each year, over 1 million patients receive care at UPMC hospital facilities.

-Ms. Concordia is leading the hospital and community services division in redesigning inpatient care through new care coordination models, developing ambulatory care strategies to maximize service and convenience for the patient, prioritizing quality and safety, and developing new models of care.
-She is a strong advocate of the deployment of Electronic Health Systems and the use of analytics to enhance the quality of patient care and improve the health of the general population.
+Ms. Concordia is responsible for leading the hospital and community services division in redesigning inpatient care through new patient care coordination models, developing ambulatory care strategies to maximize service and convenience for the patient, prioritizing patient care quality and safety, and developing new models of care.
+She is responsible for hospital mergers and fully integrating these hospitals into the UPMC system.
+She is a strong advocate of the deployment of Electronic Health Systems and the use of analytics, believing such systems enhance the quality of patient care and will ultimately improve the health of the general population.

 Since Ms. Concordia joined UPMC in 2001, the division has experienced significant growth and success: